Wavefront propagation in a bistable dual-delayed-feedback oscillator: analogy to networks with nonlocal interactions: Introduction

 The capability of delay systems to replicate high-dimensional systems such as networks of interacting nodes has fundamentally impacted the hardware implementation of recurrent neural networks.
 In particular, delayed-feedback oscillators are leveraged for reservoir computing to implement single-node reservoirs \cite{appeltant2011,martinenghi2012,larger2017,brunner2018-2,duport2012,huelser2022,koester2022}.
 Moreover, time-delay reservoirs extended to deep network architectures can be implemented physically by using coupled nonlinear delayed-feedback oscillators \cite{penkovsky2019} or a single system with multiple time-delayed feedback loops \cite{stelzer2021}.
 Furthermore, singleton time-delay systems are promising candidates as a spin network (or spin glass) for solving problems with non-deterministic polynomial-time hardness (so-called NP-hard problems).
 Specifically, Ising machines based on delayed-feedback bistable systems have significant prospects for acceleration of the optimization problem computations \cite{boehm2019}.

 Topologically, single-delayed-feedback oscillators are equivalent to a single-layer network with unidirectional local coupling [Fig.~\ref{fig1}~(a)].
-This fact is emphasized in recent paper \cite{semenov2025} on an example of the Lévy-noise-based control of wavefront propagation, where the unidirectional and bidirectional character of coupling is found to be a crusual factor.
+This fact is emphasized in recent paper \cite{semenov2025} on an example of the Lévy-noise-based control of wavefront propagation, where the unidirectional and bidirectional character of coupling is found to be a crucial factor.
 In contrast, more complicated coupling topologies are less studied in the context of replication by delayed-feedback oscillators, except for a few publications.
 In particular, the deep reservoir scheme considered in Ref. \cite{penkovsky2019} comprises hierarchically coupled nonlinear delay oscillators.
-Coupled bistable delayed-feedback oscillators studied in paper \cite{zakharova2025} are shown to replicate the dynamics of multiplex networks, which is demonstrated on an example of wavefront propagation and stochastic resonance.
+In the context of dissipative solitons, dual-delayed-feedback oscillators are shown to replicate spatially-extended systems with nonlocal interaction \cite{javaloyes2017}.
+Coupled bistable delayed-feedback oscillators studied in paper \cite{zakharova2025} emulate multiplex networks, which is demonstrated on an example of wavefront propagation and stochastic resonance.
 In the context of this similarity, the delayed feedback strength is considered as the coupling within the layer (intra-layer coupling), whereas the coupling between two delayed-feedback oscillators corresponds to the multiplex links between the layers (inter-layer coupling).